3bdelrhman/superstore-data-analysis/README.md

-# superstore-data-analysis

-## Project Overview
+📊 Overview

-This project analyzes sales data to extract business insights such as profit trends, sales performance, and regional comparison.
+This project analyzes retail sales data to uncover insights related to profitability, discount strategies, and customer value.

+🎯 Business Problem

+The company is experiencing inconsistent profitability across products and regions.

+🔍 Key Questions
+Which products are causing losses?
+How do discounts impact profit?
+Which customers generate the most value?
+Which regions perform best?

-## Tools Used
+🛠 Tools Used
-- Python
+Python
-- Pandas
+Pandas
-- Matplotlib
+Matplotlib
+Seaborn

-## Key Insights
+📈 Key Insights
-- Some sub-categories generate negative profit
+Some sub-categories (e.g., Tables) generate significant losses Higher discounts are often associated with lower profit Technology category is the most profitable
-- Certain regions outperform others in sales and profit
+Certain regions outperform others
-- Category-level performance varies significantly

-## Visualizations
-- Sales by Category
-- Profit by Sub-Category
-- Sales and Profit by Region
+💡 Business Recommendations
+Reduce or optimize discounts on loss-making products Focus on high-performing categories like Technology Improve performance in low-profit regions
+Retain and target top customers with personalized offers